tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > 19

 In the above example, the parameter `x` of the `add` function is captured by the anonymous function that is returned, which forms a closure.
 Thus, the binding of `x` to a value *persists* beyond the scope of the `add` function itself.
-Effectively, we have used the `add` function to create a new function: `y=>y+9` -- without actually writing the code ourselves.
+Effectively, we have used the `add` function to create a new function: `y=>y+9`---without actually writing the code ourselves.

 ```javascript
 addNine(1)